-So basically it’s pretty easy to enjoy the benefits of Vitamin C just by simply eating a variety of “Vitamin C” rich foods, along with following a healthy, balanced diet.
+Basically, it’s pretty easy to enjoy the benefits of Vitamin C. For instance, simply eating a variety of “Vitamin C” rich foods.
+Along with following a healthy, balanced diet.

 Taking vitamin C supplements is also safe for most people in recommended amounts.
-Just remember, high doses of vitamin C (more than 2000 mg a day for adults) could potentially cause some other problems, like diarrhea, nausea or kidney stones.
+Just remember, high doses of vitamin C could potentially cause some other problems.
+This is more than 2000 mg a day for adults.
+For example, these problems include diarrhea, nausea or kidney stones.